stickeeuk/sync-module/README.md

 Stickee\Sync\ServiceProvider::class,
 ```

-## Usage for Websites
+# Usage for Servers (Sending Data)

-Add the routes to your routes/api.php.
+Add the routes to your `routes/api.php`.
 You will usually want to add some form of authentication, like this:
 ```
 Route::middleware('auth:api')->group(function () {
     \Stickee\Sync\ServiceProvider::routes();
 });
 ```

+## Configuration

+Run `php artisan vendor:publish --provider="\Stickee\Sync\ServiceProvider"` to publish the configuration file, then fill in `tables` and `databases`.

+# Usage for Clients (Receiving Data)

+## Configuration

+Run `php artisan vendor:publish --provider="\Stickee\Sync\ServiceProvider"` to publish the configuration file, then fill in `tables` and `databases`.
+Set the following in your .env file:

+ - `SYNC_API_URL`: The server URL, e.g. `https://example.com/api/sync`

+# Commands

+The package supplies `php artisan sync` to run a synchronisation from the command line.

-## Developing
+# Developing

 The easiest way to make changes is to make the project you're importing the module in to load the module from your filesystem instead of the composer repository, like this: